webgme/webgme/config/README.md

 - `config.authentication.logOutUrl = '/'`
  - Where clients are redirected after logout.
 - `config.authentication.salts = 10`
- - Strength of the salting of the users'' passwords [bcrypt](https://github.com/dcodeIO/bcrypt.js).
+ - Strength of the salting of the users' passwords [bcrypt](https://github.com/dcodeIO/bcrypt.js).

 **bin**